crosscompute/missions/next/20221107-0950 Analytics Automation Framework 1.0.0.md

 I am thinking of an alternate structure.
 I am now thinking that the queue or list should be limited to only on-demand runs and that obsolete detection and interval re-runs should be done separately.

+## Wednesday 20230329-1945 - 20230329-2000: 15 minutes

 # Schedule

+- [ ] Set style for print page calc(100vh - 3.5em)
-- [ ] Update queue for run + print or print only
+- [ ] Set download filename for print page
-- [ ] Update connection code
+- [ ] Test refresh on config change
-- [ ] Update disconnection code
+- [ ] Test refresh on script change
-- [ ] Trigger refresh if pdf changes
+- [ ] Test refresh on template change
-- [ ] Render input output print if defined
+- [ ] Test refresh on style change
 - [ ] Restore upload functionality

 # Tasks

 - [ ] Restore missing examples
 - [ ] Add guard to migrations sse
 - [ ] Send data from migrations sse
 - [ ] Show seconds ticking if in log
 - [ ] Consider replacing code == 'c' with either constant or enum
 - [ ] Let scripts have different behavior with or without identities